Lapaire

 Venture Round in 2014

-Trianon Homes is a real estate development company based in Libreville, Gabon, specializing in the construction of residential and infrastructure projects across Africa.
-The company operates primarily in major cities including Dakar, Abidjan, Cotonou, Douala, and Libreville.
-Trianon Homes emphasizes meticulous site selection and adheres to high construction standards, ensuring attention to detail throughout every phase of project design and execution.
+Trianon Homes is a real estate development company based in Libreville, Gabon, specializing in the construction of building and infrastructure projects across Africa.
+The company operates primarily in key urban centers such as Dakar, Abidjan, Cotonou, Douala, and Libreville.
+Trianon Homes is committed to high construction standards and meticulous attention to detail throughout all phases of its projects, from site selection to design execution.
+This focus enables the company to deliver quality developments that meet the specific needs of the local markets in which it operates.

 Trianon